Run tests and open Test UI in browser

 - Selecting a trace updates tree and details

-Transaction Tree
+Transaction tree

 - Horizontal transaction tree with root blockchain node